5 Things You Might Not Have Known About GREENGUARD Certification

 This guest blog post was written by Sarah Wilson, Marketing Manager for UL Environment’s Furniture business division.
 Sarah has worked in the marketing of products and services for the commercial interiors industry for more than 10 years.
 She has expertise in the testing, inspection and certification of furniture and furnishings, and recently achieved her LEED Green Associate credential.

-GREENGUARD Certification is one of the mostly widely recognized eco-labels, but you might not know all the facts behind the label.
+GREENGUARD Certification is one of the most widely recognized eco-labels, but you might not know all the facts behind the label.
 Here are a few things you might not know about GREENGUARD Certification, and how it can benefit products, people and indoor environments.

 According to the U.S. Environmental Protection Agency, indoor air is two to five times more polluted than outdoor air, and the single most effective way to reduce indoor pollutants is to control the source of those pollutants.
 GREENGUARD Certified products are tested and verified to have low chemical emissions, which can aid in the creation of healthier indoor environments.